Exterior of the Arktikum building in Rovaniemi Finland

 While Rovaniemi is technically an excellent spot to have a good shot of seeing the aurora borealis, there is a big caveat here: you need to find clear skies, which can be elusive in January when there is often a lot of cloud cover.

-When I visited Rovaniemi in January 2024, it was technically part of the ‘solar maximum’, the crest of an 11-year cycle of solar activity.
+When I visited Rovaniemi in January 2024, there was a lot of solar activity.
 However, due to the intensely dense cloud cover, it was impossible to see the aurora most nights, despite it being extremely active in less clouded-over areas like Abisko.

 My top tip?
-If you really want to see the Northern lights, book this tour that has a Northern lights guarantee as they don’t place a time or mileage limit on the tour, and they’ll cancel it if they feel they have no shot at seeing the aurora.
-It’s a little pricy, but it’s the best chance you have.
+If you really want to see the Northern lights, book this tour that has a Northern lights guarantee as they don’t place a time or mileage limit on the tour, and they’ll offer you a refund if they feel like they have no shot at seeing the aurora.
+The guarantee is really generous and this is one of the most ethically-run Northern lights tours in Rovaniemi as it’s run by locals to Rovaniemi and the company is co-owned by a Sámi person, which is a rarity in Rovaniemi.

 You can also try to see the aurora on your own!
 You can download an aurora forecast app (I use Aurora, which you can download here for Apple) to monitor several factors — Kp index as well as Bz, wind speed, etc. — to determine if you should go out on a walk in hopes of spotting the lights.